Doctoral dissertation

 Preliminary examination instructions in detail can be found Instructions for students' article Faculty of Medicine: submitting the doctoral thesis

-Article-based dissertations that contain incomplete article manuscripts cannot be submitted for preliminary examination, but the matter can be suspended until the manuscripts are polished or revised.
+Article-based dissertations that contain an incomplete summarising report cannot be submitted for preliminary examination, but the matter can be suspended until the summarising report is polished or revised.

 At the proposal of the supervising professor (or the supervising person), the Faculty Council will appoint two preliminary examiners, normally from Finland, who are familiar with the field of the dissertation.
 The preliminary examiners will issue a statement on the dissertation manuscript to the Faculty Council for the purpose of granting the permission to print and defend the dissertation.